thuanvu301103/CO4031_Data_Warehouse_and_Data_Support_System_Assignment_Weather_Warehouse/README.md

 4. Format chart's and axis's titles in `Format visual`

 ### OLAP Operations in Power BI
+When using `DirectQuery`, each OLAP operator on `Power Bi` will send one or more SQL queries to `Postgresql` to process data and return the results

 1. **Roll-Up**
 	- Insert a column chart (bar chart, line chart, matrix).
 	- Pull Hierarchy into the X axis.